 Typical face lifts stretch skin tighter over the face, which can give a tight, pinched appearance.
-Dr McHugh’s complementary specialisation in Maxillofacial surgery means that he works with the deeper facial planes and muscular structure, delivering a natural look that is virtually undetectable as cosmetic surgery.
+Dr McHugh’s complementary specialisation in Maxillofacial surgery means that he works with the deeper facial planes and muscular structure.
 This type of facelift is known as a Deep Plane Facelift and is considered the ‘gold standard’ of face lifts.

 View our Frequently Asked Questions below to find out more about facelifts.

 Frequently Asked Questions